 What you’re buying is a faster, easier way to search (access) specific kinds of prospects.
 LinkedIn will also:

-- make automated lead suggestions for you (my clients all report the suggestions are not good);
+• make automated lead suggestions for you (my clients report the suggestions are not accurate, need refining);

-- allow unlimited search results at a time when querying the database;
+• allow unlimited search results when querying the database;

-- provide a “legal” way to access prospects you don’t already know (InMail messages).
+• provide a "legally compliant" way to access prospects you don't already know (InMail messages).

-Otherwise, if you manage a team of sellers, Navigator gives you insights on how your team is, or is not, using Sales Navigator to its fullest potential.
+If you manage a team of sellers, Navigator also provides insights on how your team is, or is not, using Sales Navigator to its fullest potential.

-Navigator also gives you the ability to connected your sellers to a CRM or SFA system like Salesforce.com, etc.
+Navigator also gives you the ability to connect your sellers to a CRM or SFA system like Salesforce.com, etc.

 Why some are canceling Navigator accounts